Concert 121: Saturday 19 June 2010 St Andrew's Church, Linton Road, Oxford

 15 July 1985

-[ * Note: Since leaving St Giles Orchestra, Jonathan Barrett has become the current Principal Horn with the Royal Liverpool Philharmonic Orchestra, and has previously been Principal Horn of the BBC National Orchestra of Wales.]
+[ * Note: Since leaving St Giles Orchestra, Jonathan Barrett has been Principal Horn with the Royal Liverpool Philharmonic Orchestra, and Principal Horn of the BBC National Orchestra of Wales.]

 Solo sparkles